 ICSI – intra-cytoplasmic sperm injection

-The microsurgical fertilisation technique of ICSI is currently the most advanced technique available for the treatment of male infertility.
-It is used in conjunction with IVF and involves an extremely precise microscopic surgical procedure on an egg to assist fertilisation.
+ICSI currently is the most advanced technique available to treat male infertility.
+It is used in conjunction with IVF and involves an extremely precise microscopic surgical procedure.

-ICSI can be used in cases where the man produced only a very small number of sperm which are incapable of penetrating the barriers surrounding the egg unassisted.
-This is usually because the sperm have extremely poor movement or no movement at all.
+ICSI can be used in cases where the male patient produced only a very small number of sperm which are incapable of penetrating the barriers surrounding the egg without assistance.
+This is usually because the sperm have extremely poor to no movement.
 ICSI is also mandatory when sperm is directly retrieved from the testes.

 What is the Procedure for ICSI?

-Mature, biochemically competent sperm bind to the hyaluronan where they can be isolated by the embryologist and used for ICSI.
+Sperm is placed in PICSI dish containing samples of hyaluronan hydrogel.
+Biochemically competent sperm bind to the hyaluronan where they can be isolated by the embryologist and used for the procedure.
 This procedure mimics a key step in the natural fertilization process, the binding of mature sperm to the oocyte complex.
 As a result, the selected sperm is essentially the same as one that would be successful in the natural reproductive process.